Mamouchan/ansible-windows/labs/extra-labs/extra-lab_03.md

 We will change the handlers created in lab05 and adapt it to run it locally instead of using the distant host.

+:warning: Delegatin to localhost means the target OS switch from Windows (distant Host) to Linux (WSL2).
+Do not forget to adapt modules and collections accordingly

 1) Add `delegate_to: localhost` and custom vars under the handler as shown here

 ```yml